 The study of learning is relatively recent.
 This post will look at the birth of psychology and how the pioneers of this field laid the foundation for the study of learning.

 The first laboratory to focus on the study of psychology was opened by Wilhelm Wundt (1832-1920) in Germany in 1879.
 Wundt’s goal was simple, to establish psychology as a legitimate science.
 At this time, psychology was seen by many as something akin to fortune telling and other black arts.

 Wundt’s laboratory quickly became a meeting place for the top minds in this field.
 He started a journal to report psychological research and encouraged the shift from thinking about psychology ti performing experiments.
 This shift from rationalism to empiricism was a major change in psychology.
 Psychological studies were now investigated through controlled stimuli and responses.

-Wundt, and his team of research, investigated the perceptions, feelings, attentions, and emotions of people.
-He was also a mentor to many psychologist who opened laboratories in the United States.
-Despite all if his pioneering work, Wundt’s laboratory never made any major discover in the field of psychology.
+Wundt, and his team of researchers investigated the perceptions, feelings, attention, and emotions of people.
+He was also a mentor to many psychologists who opened laboratories in the United States.
+Despite all if his pioneering work, Wundt’s laboratory never made any major discoveries in the field of psychology.
 A sad destiny of many great teachers.

-To this day, psychologist study the memory, perceptions and feeling of individuals in due to the work of these men.
-Learning would not be defined the way it is if it were not for the work of these German gentleman from the 19th century.
+To this day, psychologist study the memory, perceptions, and feeling of individuals in due to the work of these men.
+Learning would not be defined the way it is if it were not for the work of these German gentlemen from the 19th century.